burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Formal definition from the C++ standard (C++03 8.5.1 §1):
 *An aggregate is an array or a class (clause 9) with no user-declared constructors (12.1), no private or protected non-static data members (clause 11), no base classes (clause 10), and no virtual functions (10.3).*

-Aggregate types are unique in that objects of such types can be initialized in C++98/03 using the language built-in curly brace syntax, just as structures are initialized.
+Aggregate types are unique in that objects of such types can be initialized in C++98/03 using the language's built-in curly brace syntax, just as structures are initialized.

 ## POD or Plain Old Datatype (C++03)